>

 Considering the relatively low price of an MOT and the ease of getting one done, it’s well worth making sure yours is up to date in order to avoid hefty fees and invalid insurance.

-How to pass an MOT?
+How to pass MOT?

 In order to pass the MOT, your vehicle has to meet a strict set of criteria, based on your car’s size, age and class.
 If it doesn’t meet these criteria, and any faults are identified as being dangerous or illegal, your vehicle will automatically fail the MOT.

 For any shortcomings that aren’t dangerous now, but could be down the line, they’ll be flagged up as advisory, meaning you’ll need to remedy them prior to your next MOT.
+So, check out what can fail an MOT to get prepared.

 What happens if you fail the MOT?